 - The number of casualties abounds in the hospital.

-- There are a huge number of tourists abound in the sea beach.
+- There are a considerable number of tourists abound in the sea beach.

 3. Absent from